Refuse Getter

 Including Chief and Compactor

-Elmer Leach began producing logging tools at Oshkosh, Wisconsin in 1887, and by the 1920's had diversified to produce a wide variety of equipment which included power saw rigs, dump wagons and portable cement mixers.
+Elmer Leach began producing logging tools at Oshkosh, Wisconsin in 1887, and by the 1920s had diversified to produce a wide variety of equipment which included power saw rigs, dump wagons and portable cement mixers.
 Two of Leach's distributors, George C. Dodge and A.M.
-Anderson joined forces to form Elgin Sales Corporation in 1917, and would distribute Leach tools, as well as an Illinois-built road sweeper named Elgin.
+Anderson joined forces to form Elgin Sales Corporation in 1917, to sell the Illinois-built Elgin road sweeper.
+They were also distributors for Leach-built products including the Auto Eductor catch basin cleaner.
 Upon the death of Elmer Leach in 1920, his Oshkosh Logging Toll Company was in the hands of his widow Mary, and sons Elbert C. Leach , or "E.C. " and Elmer Leach, Jr. , also known as "Onnie".
 It was under the tenure of of E.C. and Onnie that Leach would enter the refuse body business.

 Early Leach refuse bodies were flat sided, with no reinforcing ribs.
 This one was sold to a town near Pittsburgh, Pennsylvania